TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 ## Practical skills

-* Working in the appropriate development environment (such as IntelliJ, Spring Tool Suite, Android Studio or Visual Studio Code), choosing the right dependencies and the ability to create a project in **Java**, **Kotlin**, **Python** or **JavaScript** (traditional or web applications, also for Android systems);
+* Working in the appropriate development environment (such as IntelliJ, PyCharm, SpringToolSuite, AndroidStudio or VisualStudioCode), choosing the right dependencies and the ability to create a project in **Java**, **Kotlin**, **Python** or **JavaScript** (traditional or web applications, also for Android systems);

 * Creating a database that will cooperate with the project: establishing a connection with the database, using object-relational mapping technology in communication between the application logic and the database;

 * Creating an application view layer, using JPA technology (JakartaServerPages) or templates (like Thymeleaf).
-Also working with a more advanced solution using the AngularJS framework (it can be a separate application);
+Also working with a more advanced solution using the AngularJS framework (a separate application);

 * Ability to write tests for the created application and ensure proper validation of data processed by the application (JUnit, Mockito, Spock);